 If, by some strange occurrence, (perhaps you inadvertently invited the SSC into your office for a face-to-face meeting, like a vampire) the SSC manages to dodge the first two answers, question No. 3 is surely a stake in the heart of the wardrobed-wannabe.

 A word of caution: these questions are powerful and are not for the squeamish.
 The responses you receive from phony SSCs, albeit entertaining and often highly creative, can be as outlandish as the makeup and special effects in any B-horror movie.

 Still confused about whom to trust your team with Social Selling?
 Do you need help building a successful Social Selling routine?
-Contact me directly using the button below and we’ll chat.
+Schedule a consultation using the button below.